All Tools

 Answer The Public charges $99 per month.
 Other keyword research tools like KeywordTool.io ($89/mo) and AlsoAsked ($29/mo) charge similar prices.
 This tool gives you the same autocomplete-based question data completely free, with no signup, no account, and no limits on how many topics you research.
 Results are cached locally so repeated searches are instant.

-The suggestions come directly from search engine autocomplete APIs — the same data that appears when you start typing in a search bar.
+The suggestions come directly from real search data — the same data that appears when you start typing in a search bar.
 These reflect real search behavior from millions of users.
 The tool also searches Reddit for active discussions about your topic, giving you both search intent data and real community conversations.

 Content marketers finding blog topics, SaaS founders researching what customers ask about their market, SEO professionals doing keyword research, small business owners understanding customer pain points, copywriters looking for the exact language their audience uses, and anyone planning content that answers real questions people have.